risd-web/webtype-spring2020/content/syllabus.md

 * We will have 4 projects over the course of the semester.

 ## Readings
-Readings will be dispersed throughout the semester to inform and contextualize our work.
+Readings will be dispersed throughout the semester to inform and contextualize our work with each project.
 Be prepared to respond, raise questions, and discuss the text during class.

 ## Show & Tell
 Every class, we will begin by sharing an interesting website or two we’ve each come across over the past week.